ChinatsuHS/UnityScripts/README.md

 ### **Where to place**
 Download them seperate from releases and place them in your assets/editor folder of your project. or download the full pack and extract them in your assets/editor folder of your project.

+/// NOTE: if you lots of textures and fbx files opening your project after adding the scripts can take a while as it will reprocess all of them (only once as a new import of the files).